billthefarmer/crossword/README.md

 smaller 58,000 word dictionary to reduce the search time, and because the larger dictionary contains a large number of not very useful three and four letter words and scronyms.

+This anagram algorithm is intended as a useful additional function to the crossword clue search, but is in no way comprehensive.
+Use one of the online anagram sites, such as at [Wordsmith.org](http://wordsmith.org/anagram) for a more comprehensive search.